Out of the box, Cloud Cart Connector is preconfigured to sync refund receipts.

 Here is an example transaction:

-Customers as of 7/5/2016 have the option to sync the original order, if it is missing.
+As of July 5, 2016, customers have the option to sync the original order if it is missing.
 See the settings above this paragraph.

-A cancelled order negates an order in QB.
+A canceled order negates an order in QuickBooks.
 If there is no matching order, there is no order to negate.
 Here is an example:

 - On August 1, Joe Smith make order 123.